BY Fungayi Sox

-Nomhle is on the run from her past and thinks she has found an opportunity to turn her life around.
-Unknown to her, she has just signed her freewill.
+The text centres on Nomhle who is on the run from her past and thinks that she has found an opportunity to turn her life around.
+Unknown to her, she has just signed her free will.
 Jonah is haunted by his past and just when he thought he had dealt with it, a bizarre incident happens.
-His failed opportunity to avert the catastrophe sets him back on a downward spiralling journey.
-Will the penance be worth it and signal a new beginning or will it all be in vain?
+His failed opportunity to avert catastrophe sets him back on a downward spiralling journey.